 How do I apply?

-You can apply for a Boro personal loan online.
-Before you get started, you might want to have the following documents on hand to speed up the application:
+Before you get started, have the following documents on hand to speed up the application process:

 Frequently asked questions